Harishkumarnimmala/fullstack-vue-nest-postgres-aws-deployment/README.md

 ---
 ## Two Deployment Approaches

-I implemented the same app in **two different ways on AWS**, both using Terraform for infrastructure:
+I deployed the same app in **two different ways on AWS**, both using Terraform for infrastructure:

 ### 1. ECS / ALB / RDS (Approach 1)
 - Frontend is built and stored in **S3**, delivered to the user via **CloudFront**